ivostoykov/gulp_rename_in_place/README.md

 The script is designed to be flexible, allowing users to define the file types they wish to rename. gulp_rename is intentionally bypassed to avoid the unintended creation of additional files, ensuring a more streamlined and efficient renaming process without generating duplicates.

 ## Usage
-To initiate the file monitoring process, first, adjust the `gulpfile.js` configuration by setting `baseDir` to the directory you intend to watch for changes.
+To initiate the file monitoring process, first, adjust the `gulpfile.js` configuration by setting `baseDir` to the directory you intend to watch for changes and specifying the files to be monitored (i.e. `*.txt`) with `fileToRename`.
 Then, to start the monitoring task, open a terminal in the directory containing the `gulp_rename_in_place` and execute `gulp` if it's the only task.
 Or, run `gulp watch-mp3`` for this specific task.
 This starts the watch of the configured directory and automatically renames the files when any is created or the name is modified.

 ### Prerequisites